tlverse/causalglm/README.md

 1. `npglm` for robust nonparametric estimation and inference for user-specified working models for the `CATE`, `CATT`, `TSM`, `RR` or `OR`
 2. `contglm` for robust nonparametric estimation and inference for user-specified working models for the `CATE`, `OR` and `RR` as a function of a continuous or ordered numeric treatment.

-and 3 more specialized functions.
+And 3 more specialized functions:

 4. `msmglm` for robust nonparametric estimation and inference for user-specified working marginal structural models for the `CATE`, `CATT`, `TSM` or `RR`
 5. `spglm` for semiparametric estimation and inference for correctly specified parametric models for the `CATE`, `RR` and `OR`